joelparkerhenderson/digital-sovereignty/README.md

 Digital sovereignty refers to the ability to have control over your own digital destiny — the data, hardware and software that you rely on and create.
 More specifically, it encompasses data sovereignty (ability to exercise full control over data), technological sovereignty (ability to independently develop and control technological infrastructure), cybersecurity sovereignty (protecting digital infrastructure from threats), and legislative sovereignty.

+## How it Evolved

 The concept has evolved beyond simple data protection.
-It encompasses the physical layer (infrastructure, technology), the code layer (standards, rules and design) and the data layer (ownership, flows and use).
+It encompasses the physical layer (infrastructure, technology), the code layer (standards, rules, and design) and the data layer (ownership, flows, and use).
 At its core, digital sovereignty is about maintaining autonomy and self-determination in an increasingly digital world where foreign tech companies and borderless internet pose new challenges to traditional state control.

 ## How It Works